-The last time I was in Hawaii visiting family, I was invited to be a guest of the Hyatt Regency Waikiki.
+The last time I was in Hawaii visiting family, I was invited to be a guest of the Hyatt Regency Waikiki on Oahu.
 The idea of playing tourist in my hometown was intriguing, and once I learned about the hotel's fitness programs, I was sold.
 During my two nights there, I worked out at the gym, took a yoga class, and was treated to a massage at the hotel's spa.

 Yoga is offered three times a week in one of the spa's airy studio spaces.
 The most amazing part of the room is a wall of windows that look out onto the Pacific Ocean — it gave new meaning to sun salutations.
 I was nervous because I was the only student, but Pablo, my instructor, said that this sometimes happened.
 Because of it, he adjusts his classes to the individual needs of his student(s) that day.
 I told him that I was looking for a rigorous Vinyasa flow class, which focused on my upper body and core.
 By the end of it, I was sweating and had done poses that I'd never even tried before.
 He challenged me to try inversions (my first!), and I received the kind of attention (and adjustments) that aren't possible to get in a large group class.
 Even my Downward Facing Dog improved!
 I loved the hour-long class and thought that Pablo was an amazing teacher.
 He pushed me when I needed it and had a calming, laid-back nature that I think is so important for a yoga teacher to posses.
 I walked away from his class feeling stronger, challenged, and energized to face my day.